Malalai Joya: Political appointments and speaking engagements

-She has continued her stance against the inclusion of alleged war criminals in the Islamic Republic government of Afghanistan.
+She continued her stance against the inclusion of alleged war criminals in the Islamic Republic government of Afghanistan.

 The BBC has called Joya "the most famous woman in Afghanistan."
 In a 27 January 2007 interview with BBC News Joya commented on her personal political mission amid continuous death threats, saying:

 "They will kill me but they will not kill my voice, because it will be the voice of all Afghan women.
 You can cut the flower, but you cannot stop the coming of spring."

 In 2006, The Washington Post said of Joya: "Her truth is that warlords should not be permitted to hide behind 'the mask of democracy to hold on to their chairs' and their pernicious pursuits at the expense of poor, 'barefoot' Afghans who remain voiceless and disillusioned.
 The warlords are corrupt 'war criminals' who should be tried, and incorrigible 'drug dealers' who brought the country to its knees, she said."

 Malalai Joya appeared at the Federal Convention of Canada's New Democratic Party (NDP) in Quebec City on 10 September 2006, supporting party leader Jack Layton and the NDP's criticism of the NATO-led mission in southern Afghanistan.
 She said, "No nation can donate liberation to another nation."

 On 13 September she addressed gatherings at McGill University in Montreal and at the University of Ottawa, where she expressed her disappointment with US actions in Afghanistan.